xagau/herc-edge-login/README.md

 13. Go to your terminal window.
 CD into the root directory.
 In this case, it is herc-edge-login/.
 Enter the command: `react-native start`
 14. Swap back over to the genymotion window.
 15. You should see the app!

+## Missing License Errors
+APK files require license agreements.
+If you get an error telling you to accept their agreements first, in your terminal run "$ANDROID_HOME/tools/bin/sdkmanager --licenses".
+You must accept all their agreements.
+You will now see your license files under ~/Library/Android/sdk/licenses.